Coronavirus Antibody Test Kit

 -

-You should collect your sample no sooner than 14 days after the start of any symptoms related to COVID-19.
+You should collect your sample no sooner than 14 days after the start of any symptoms related to COVID-19, or at least 21 days after vaccination.
 If you’ve never had any symptoms, you can collect your blood sample at any time.

 If you collect your sample less than 14 days after the start of your symptoms, you may not have developed antibodies yet, which can produce a negative result despite you having the infection.